 5. Feature Request Tracking Software

 Although feedback forms, spreadsheets, and Trello boards might be a good solution for tracking and gathering product feature requests at some point, they don’t encourage customer-developer collaboration when it comes to discussing and implementing what users really need.
-In brief, feature request tracking software can be a great helper in making the right product development decisions and managing the complete A.C.F.A. feedback loop process.

 A good feature request software should help you to: